madmartin/Jarolift_MQTT/README.md

 wdt reset
 ```
 * this is a hardware issue, solution: power cycle your NodeMCU after flashing, pressing the reset button is not sufficient

+* sometimes opening the "system" page in the WebUI causes a crash (Exception 28) of the ESP8266.
+The cause is not found yet.

 ### Contribute